rpm-software-management/dnf/doc/api_queries.rst

   .. method:: get_best_selector(sack, forms=None, obsoletes=True, reponame=None, reports=False)

-    Return a :class:`~dnf.selector.Selector` that will select a single best-matching package when used in a transaction operation. `sack` and `forms` have the same meaning as in :meth:`get_best_query`.
+    Returns a :class:`~dnf.selector.Selector` that will select a single best-matching package when used in a transaction operation. `sack` and `forms` have the same meaning as in :meth:`get_best_query`.
 If ``obsoletes``, selector will also contain packages that obsoletes requested packages (default is True).
 If ``reponame``, the selection of available packages is